-Registered Nurses (RN-to-B.S. and RN-to-M.S.)
+Registered Nurses (RN-to-B.S.N. and RN-to-M.S.N.)

-RN to BS and RN to MS
+RN to B.S.N. and RN to M.S.N.

 Upon admission to the nursing major at Salisbury University, students may receive up to 60 transfer credits from their associate degree program.
 After completing all non-nursing requirements and 12 of the 18 required undergraduate nursing credits, students having a GPA of 3.0 or higher may apply to the graduate nursing program.
-If accepted, and after completion of the remaining six required undergraduate nursing credits, students take 12 credits of graduate core courses-epidemiology, applied statistics, quantitative and qualitative research (rather than 12 credits of SU undergraduate nursing and non-nursing electives) and then continue with the courses in the Master’s concentration they have selected (Nurse Educator or Health Care Leadership).
-Upon completion of the graduate curriculum, students are awarded 30 additional credits based on their active unencumbered Maryland or compact license and receive a Master of Science in nursing.
+If accepted, and after completion of the remaining six required undergraduate nursing credits, students take 12 credits of graduate core courses-epidemiology, applied statistics, quantitative and qualitative research (rather than 12 credits of SU undergraduate nursing and non-nursing electives) and then continue with the courses in the master’s concentration they have selected (Nurse Educator or Health Care Leadership).
+Upon completion of the graduate curriculum, students are awarded 30 additional credits based on their active unencumbered Maryland or compact license and receive a Master of Science in Nursing (M.S.N.).